 Accommodating pets: In addition DVConnect also operates Pets In Crisis in collaboration with the RSPCA QLD to ensure pets of families who are escaping violence have safe alternative accommodation.
 This is essential because often, not being able to take a pet with them when they leave, becomes a barrier to leaving.
 We do not receive funding for this program, it operates from donations.

 DVConnect is primarily funded by the Queensland Government.
 Our Womensline has been funded by the Department of Child Safety, Youth and Women since 2002.
-Our Mensline has been funded by the Department of Child Safety, Youth and Women since 2002 and our Mensline Court Support program is funded by Department of Justice and Attorney General.
+Our Mensline has been funded by the Department of Child Safety, Youth and Women since 2002.
 Our Sexual Assault Helpline has been funded by the Department of Child Safety, Youth and Women since 2009.
 We rely heavily on donations from our community and our corporate partners QSuper, Mirvac Residential, Halcyon, Maurice Blackburn, RSPCA QLD, Queensland Rail and Impact Office Supplies.
 These partners are doing their part to put an end to domestic violence in Queensland.

 DVConnect is a Registered Charity (Public Benevolent Institution entity subtype) with the ACNC.
 It is endorsed by the ATO as a Deductible Gift Recipient has authority to fundraise in Queensland under Charity Number CH1459.
 All donations over $2 are tax deductable.